vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 ment become more clear from the treatment \(in Svacchanda Paṭala 11\) of the ascending hierarchy of highest stations \( para\(ma\)ṁpadam\) that can be reached

-10 The eight Pramāṇa texts are: Pa˜

-ncārtha, Guhya, Rudrā ˙
+10 The eight Pramāṇa texts are: Pañcārtha, Guhya, Rudrā ˙

 nkuśa, Hr̥daya, Lakṣaṇa, Vyūha,

 ākarṣa, ādarśa.
 Kṣemarāja ad  SvT 10.1134: ete rudrā etannāmakapāśupataśāstrāvatārakāḥ \(SvT II, 275\).

-11 Pa˜
+11 Pañcārthapramāṇa:

-ncārthapramāṇa:

 proktā gopatipūrvā ye rudrās tu gahanāntagāḥ | te tu ghorāḥ